Books to crack CAT & IIM A B CAnisha Mukhija

 Realizing over the years now that students whose base isn’t strong about these subjects aren’t really able to match up with the difficulty level of CAT.
 Hence instead of jumping over to actual CAT level questions and losing your faith in CAT, just practice basic level questions.
-I have consolidated a blend of easy to moderate questions into help you build concepts.
+I have consolidated a blend of easy to moderate questions in CATKing’s Basic Books to help you build concepts.

 2. Its time to move to Advance!